 This, of course, requires the listener to do some work.
 Through careful reflection, the listener must be engaged and open to what the homilist might be saying.
-The beauty of poetic preaching will catch many listeners.
+But this type of preaching will catch many listeners by surprise, who may, otherwise, tune out the sermon.

 The Gospel of John is very poetic.
 It has the simplest vocabulary of all the Gospels.
 Yet the Gospel of John is very deep with meaning.
 Each time it is read it can convey new levels of understanding.
 How does this happen?
 The Holy Spirit continues to breathe new meaning through this Gospel.